Enclose a completed

 shaft material is acceptable.
 The head of the swab should be coated

-sample material, but too small a volume of sample material may result
+sample material, but too little sample material may result

-in decreased test sensitivity, so in general use the largest swab that
+in decreased test sensitivity, so use the largest swab that

 will fit the sample source without harming the patient.